CriMenghini/ADM/Homework_2/SUBMIT.md

 * `README.md`: a Markdown file that explains the content of your repository.
 This is an [example](https://github.com/CriMenghini/Wikipedia/tree/master/Mention).
 It is important that for each file/folder you say what it contains.
 * `Homework_2.ipynb`: a tidy Notebook where you put the code and the comments of your pipeline.
 Here an [example](https://github.com/CriMenghini/ADA_Homeworks/blob/master/Homework_2/Hw_2.ipynb) of what it should look like.
     - In general, for the sake of the tidiness of the Notebook, you are encouraged to save yout functions in external .py files that you [import](https://www.programiz.com/python-programming/modules) in the notebook.
+    - Upload on GitHub the notebook with the cells already run
+    - It might be possible that you do not see some plots.
+For this reason, we suggest you to put in the `README.md` a link that you create [here](http://nbviewer.jupyter.org/) just copying and paste the url of your notebook on GitHub.

 It __must not__ contain:
 * The datasets you used (thus you should clearly state in the readme what dataset you used, if any not in the homework description).
-That's because git allows you to push only dataset amller of a max size.
+That's because git allows you to push only dataset smaller of a max size.
+[Here](https://medium.com/@haydar_ai/learning-how-to-git-ignoring-files-and-folders-using-gitignore-177556afdbe3) a good Medium's post that tells you how to deal with files/directories you do not want to push on GitHub.

 ## Evaluation parameters